Forgiving Yourself: How To Deal With Guilt In A Healthy Way

 Navigating guilt with the help of a mental health professional

 It can be difficult to travel the path of self-forgiveness on your own, and you deserve support on this journey.
 Leaning on friends and family members or joining a support group may be helpful.
-Engaging with a mental health professional like a therapist or clinical psychologist is another option to consider.
-A therapist can guide you in uncovering the roots of your feelings of guilt, finding healthy ways to process it, working toward self-forgiveness and self-compassion, and coping effectively when additional challenges arise.
+Seeking professional help with a mental health professional like a therapist or clinical psychologist is another option to consider.
+A therapist can guide you in uncovering the roots of why you feel guilty, finding healthy ways to process it, working toward self-forgiveness and self-compassion, and coping effectively when additional challenges arise.

 Guilt can be a sensitive subject, and some people may find it difficult or intimidating to open up about this topic with a therapist face to face.
 Doing so via phone or video call may feel easier, which is where online therapy can be useful.
 With an online therapy platform like BetterHelp, you can meet with a licensed therapist virtually to address the challenges you may be facing.